02 Feb 12

 Feature of the Month: E-Links

 Welcome to mid-November!
-Just one week ago today, we introduced you to our new class of CFP nonprofits.
+Just one week ago today, we introduced you to our new class of Catalogue nonprofits.
 So now, we’d like to show how you can learn even more about them online.

 Feature of the Month: Gift Registry